rsenecal/mod13-ecommerce-backend/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Use this app to add employees, assign Role to employee with set Salary per Role.
-Add, view and assign Departments to employees.
-View Employees, Roles and Departments
+E-commerce back-end with full CRUD routes for Categories, Products and tags.

-_For more examples, please refer to the [Documentation](https://github.com/rsenecal/mod12-employee-tracker/wiki)_
+_For more examples, please refer to the [Documentation](https://github.com/rsenecal/mod13-ecommerce-backend//wiki)_

 <p align="right">(<a href="#readme-top">back to top</a>)</p>